Skip to main content

 Verification

-1. Open Chrome and navigate to chrome://policy
+2. Open Chrome or Edge and navigate to chrome://policy or edge://policy

-2. Click Reload policies to refresh
+3. Click Reload policies

 Troubleshooting